PaperMC/docs/docs/paper/dev/api/plugin-messaging.md

         Player player = ...;
         ByteArrayDataOutput out = ByteStreams.newDataOutput();
         out.writeUTF("Forward");
         out.writeUTF("ALL"); // This is the target server.
-"ALL" will message all servers appart from the one sending the message out.writeUTF("SecretInternalChannel"); // This is the channel.
+"ALL" will message all servers apart from the one sending the message out.writeUTF("SecretInternalChannel"); // This is the channel.

         ByteArrayOutputStream msgbytes = new ByteArrayOutputStream();